6 Dress Trends That Need to Retire in 2016

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

 Just like the years come and go, so do dress trends.
 Both the tuxedo dress and the long-sleeved gown rose to popularity in 2015.
 We love the sharp, tailored look of the no-pants tuxedo dress and the way it makes the wearer look sexy and polished at the same time.
-The long-sleeved gown, on the other hand, is a sartorially-elevated take on the granny dress.
-What used to be dowdy is now back in vogue, and many celebrities have sported the modest look on the red carpet.

 1. The “Naked” Dress

 Last year’s Met Gala was a fiasco of barely-there dresses.
-With a fashion event as big as this, it’s not surprising to find many celebrities baring it all for the shock factor.
-But we’re numb and immune to the charms, or lack thereof, of the “naked” dress.
-It’s tacky and theatrical, even when worn by the likes of Beyoncé.
+With a fashion event as big as this, it’s unsurprising to find many celebrities opting to go naked for the shock factor.

 2. The Side Cut-Out Dress

 Got a boring dress?
-Apparently all you have to do is cut the sides out.
+Apparently, all you have to do is cut the sides out.
 There was a time when the side cut-out dress was in vogue.
-But now, we’re just overly exhausted with the look.
-It looks like an uninspired designer’s way of making a tired dress look contemporary and relevant.

 3. The Restricting Off-Shoulder Dress

-Don’t get us wrong — this dress is cute.
-But, it’s not very functional.
-But then again fashion, at times, is not intended to be functional.
 The off-shoulder look is nice, but voluntarily having your arms restricted by a piece of clothing and looking like a robot seems quite ridiculous.

 4. The High-Low Dress